CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FabricSwitchProfile.md

 HasSwitchClusterProfile returns a boolean if a field has been set.

+### SetSwitchClusterProfileNil

+`func (o *FabricSwitchProfile) SetSwitchClusterProfileNil(b bool)`

+ SetSwitchClusterProfileNil sets the value for SwitchClusterProfile to be an explicit nil

+### UnsetSwitchClusterProfile
+`func (o *FabricSwitchProfile) UnsetSwitchClusterProfile()`

+UnsetSwitchClusterProfile ensures that no value is present for SwitchClusterProfile, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)